To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - 37.9% of poison exposures are in children younger than 6 years old.3

 - 1 in 6 Americans (48 million people) get sick, 128,000 are hospitalized and 3,000 die from foodborne diseases every year.2

-- More than 90% of exposures reported to local poison control centers occur in the home.1
+- In 2020, 93% of exposures reported to local poison control centers occur in the home.1

 As with all emergencies, it’s best to prepare in advance and know what you need to do if disaster strikes.
 We encourage you to revisit this article annually (or more often if you work closely with common poison-causing substances) to remind yourself of what you should do if you suspect someone has been poisoned.